Nisinoon/Nisinoon/pages/Grammar/Grammar.md

 </ol>

 These examples represent the standard kind of secondary derivation, where a final is added to a stem.
-Very rarely, you’ll find someone who allows secondary derivation to add a medial as well as a final (e.g. Drapeau [1980](#Drapeau1980): 317).
+Very rarely, you’ll find an analysis in which secondary derivation can be added a medial as well as a final (e.g. Drapeau [1980](#Drapeau1980): 317).

 ## Formatives {{> backlink/backlink }} {#formatives}